ginnox/CanalNetworkDocs/Updates/Updates_Dec22/updatenotesDec2022.md

 ## **Hi Everyone,**

-Well come to our latest release including updates for ** Nov-Dec 2022** .
+Well come to our latest release including updates for **Oct-Dec 2022** .
 As always, we are excited to bring to you many enhanced features and functionalities to our products, building on our innovation and experimentation of different use cases as well as user feedback.

 Further to great improvements and additions in previous release of Sep2022, this latest update for this period, includes - among others - the bekow listed key features and functionalities.

 Happy Designing,

 Team Quanomic.

 ### Download files: